Mount Kailash Kora Route Map

 Mount Kailash is considered as the most pious pilgrimage destination amongst the religions - The Bongs, Buddhists, Jains, and Hindus.
-They believe doing a kora around a holy mountain for one circle can get rid of the sins and miseries for the whole life.
-For tourists who are not believers can also do trekking around the Kailash, not for religious significance, but for the longing of Tibet, the snow mountains and lakes.
+They believe doing a kora around a holy mountain for one circle can get rid of sins and miseries for the whole life.
+Tourists who are not believers can also trek around the Kailash, not for religious significance, but for the longing of Tibet, the snowy mountains and turquoise lakes.
 Every year, lots of tourists travel to Mount Kailash to experience the holy mountain and the challenging trekking routes.

 Usually, it takes 1-3 days.
 Three days are recommended for the first time comer.
 The starting point is from Darchen, and you will stay the first night at Dirapuk Monastery.
 When you wake up in the morning, you can photograph the amazing sunrise.
 On the second day, you will stay overnight at Zutulpuk temple; you will get back to Darchen on the third day.

 In the morning, you will take an eco-bus to Tarboche square and start the trekking from there.
-Qugu Temple is the first best viewing spot you will arrive at.
+Qugu Temple is the first viewing spot you will arrive at.
 Over the ridge, you can descend into the Sarshung valley.
 After 7 kilometers, you will arrive at a post station.
-The overall walking speed of this section is relatively slow because the adjustment of the self rhythm of walking in high altitude area is very important.
-This post station is the tents of the Tibetans.
+The overall walking speed of this section is relatively slow because the adjustment of the self-rhythm of walking in high-altitude areas is very important.
+This post station is the tent of the Tibetans.
 Guests can have lunch and rest there.
-There are also many Tibetans pilgrims rest here.
+There are also many Tibetan pilgrims who rest here.
 Lunch is simple, so it is recommended to bring some dry food and replenish energy at any time.
 Continue uphill for 3km, there are many tents and inns built intensively here.
-You will stop and stay overnight at Dirapuk Monastery(Camping point 5210 on the above map).
+You will stop and stay overnight at Dirapuk Monastery(Camping point 5,210 on the above map).
 Dirapuk Monastery is the best place to see the back of the sacred mountain.
 You can see Mani stones, prayer flags, sunrise in the morning and the starry sky at night here.
 Just pay attention, there's a big difference in temperature between day and night, and it's possible to meet snowstorms at night.

-When you arrive at the Mani pile in the Droma La pass, you can see the colorful prayer flags flying in the wind all over the mountains, which makes you feel exciting.
+When you arrive at the Mani pile in the Droma La pass, you can see the colorful prayer flags flying in the wind all over the mountains, which makes you feel excited.
 You are approaching the end of the difficult part.
-This is the highest point of the whole journey, and Mt.kailash is not far to the west.
+This is the highest point of the whole journey, and Mt.
+Kailash is not far to the west.

 After a short rest at the top, we will climb down into the long valley and stop for lunch at the Shabjay Dakpo nomadic tent.
 On the way, you can have a rest in a teahouse.
 Then you will continue to the Zultulpuk(camping point E on the above map), built by two important religious figures, Milarepa and Naro Bonchung.
 At last, you will arrive in Zutulpuk Monastery and stay overnight there.